sahil12m/Story-Generation-using-Text-to-Video-Text-to-Audio/Generated Stories/README.md

-This folder contains audio-visual stories that we have generated using our codebase.\
+This folder contains audio-visual stories that we have generated using our codebase. <br>

-Directory Structure:\
+Directory Structure: <br>

 Generated Stories\
     |\